 - Include Financial Preparedness in Your Emergency Planning

-- Loudoun County Animal Services; Planning for Pets in an Emergency
+- Planning for Pets in an Emergency: Loudoun County Animal Services

 - Volunteer with organizations that support disaster efforts in our community, such as the Loudoun Medical Reserve Corps or the Loudoun County Combined Fire and Rescue System.
-Loudoun Cares connects local organizations with volunteers.
-The Corporation for National and Community Service is a a federal agency that helps more than 5 million Americans improve the lives of their fellow citizens through service.
+Loudoun Cares helps connect local organizations with volunteers.
+The Corporation for National and Community Service is a federal agency that helps more than five million Americans improve the lives of their fellow citizens through service.

 - Read the Loudoun County Emergency Operations Plan